KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/introduction-to-antara-tutorials.md

 The Antara framework encompasses many of the enhancements and innovations that Komodo adds to upstream technologies.
 Aspects of Antara include the Antara Customizations for a Smart Chain and Antara Modules, which allow for advanced blockchain functionality.

-For tutorials regarding other Komodo softwares, such as <b>AtomicDEX</b>, which offers cross-chain atomic-swap compatibility, please see the respective documentation centers.
+For tutorials regarding other Komodo software, such as <b>AtomicDEX</b>, which offers cross-chain atomic-swap compatibility, please see the respective documentation centers.

 For a targeted learning approach to Komodo's Smart Chain software, please see the Learning Launchpad.